 Choosing the right rooftop tent can be a difficult decision.
 There are so many different types of tents to choose from, and most people don’t know where to start.
 In this blog post, we will cover some of the things you should think about when choosing your next rooftop tent, as well as some great options for those looking for a new one!
 Take some time to explore all of your options and ask yourself what you are looking for in a rooftop tent before making any decisions.
 That’s why I decided to write a guide with hard shell roof top tents pros and cons for you to choose the right one.

 There are four major types of rooftop tents, choose a model that is best suited to your needs.

-The first type is the traditional roof-top tent which has been the most popular option for over 30 years.
-These come in many different shapes and sizes with some models designed specifically for people who live full time in their car or van.
-They can be water-resistant but not waterproof so you should choose one that includes built-in rain flys if this is important to you.
+The first type is the traditional rooftop tent, which has been the most popular option for over 30 years.
+These come in many different shapes and sizes, with some models designed specifically for people who live full time in their car or van.
+They can be water-resistant but not waterproof, so you should choose one that includes built-in rain flies if this is important to you.

-The second type would be an inflatable rooftop tent where there are two main varieties: air mattress style (best choice for short trips) or self-inflating style which is comfortable for longer trips.
-These are equipped with a built-in rainfly and many come in lightweight models that weigh less than five pounds!
+The second type would be an inflatable rooftop tent, where there are two main varieties: air mattress style ( the best choice for short trips) or self-inflating style, which is comfortable for longer trips.
+These are equipped with a built-in rain fly, and many come in lightweight models that weigh less than five pounds!